 Azure Site Recovery allows for the use of Azure Hybrid Benefit to reduce the cost of your servers in Azure.
 It is also important to note that when an instance protected by Azure Site Recovery is recovered to Azure, the software running inside the virtual machine must be properly licensed.

-Azure Site Recovery is complete disaster recovery as a service solution that is part of broad service presented through Azure Recovery Services Vaults.
+Azure Site Recovery is complete disaster recovery as a service solution that is part of a broad service presented through Azure Recovery Services Vaults.

 Though cloud-native and platform as a service (PaaS), it is also possible to use Site Recovery from one Azure region to another Azure region (cross-region replication), as well as between availability sets within the same datacenter, and between availability zones within the same region for truly DR solution in the cloud.
 Azure Site Recovery is more than capable of replacing your secondary disaster recovery site with a cloud-based solution that is reliable, secure, and cost-competitive.

 Combining Azure Site Recovery with Azure Backup can be a major component of any Business Continuity and Disaster Recovery (BCDR) plan while minimizing cost and investments.

 Azure Site Recovery (ASR) is only one part of the disaster recovery equation, however, there are additional pieces that you want to look at during the planning, implementing, and operating phase such as, classifying your workloads based on recovery time objective (RTO) and recovery point objective (RPO) needs, defining a process around disaster recovery, designing the proper network setup in Azure, automating recovery plans, and running drills at regular cadence for compliance purposes.